The leading source of labour statistics

 © Marcin Jozwiak / Unsplash

-Fallout of COVID-19: Working moms are being squeezed out of the labour force
+Fallout of COVID-19: working moms are being squeezed out of the labour force

 A workable balance is what parents are desperately trying to find in these uncertain times.
 Even in “normal” times, the balance between work and family has not been an easy one to achieve.
 The challenge is not new, especially for women.
 But the pandemic is shining a stadium size light to the problem, can it also shine light on the solution?

-Fallout of COVID-19: Working moms are being squeezed out of the labour force Read More »
+Fallout of COVID-19: working moms are being squeezed out of the labour force Read More »

 Making Women’s Work Visible: The 19th ICLS Standards, Purpose and Progress